ethersphere/release-staging/README.md

 This repository contains all the definitions for the staging releases used by the swarm team.

+We're using [helmsman](https://github.com/Praqma/helmsman) to manage the deployments to our kubernetes cluster.
+You can learn more about helmsman's [desired state specification](https://github.com/Praqma/helmsman/blob/master/docs/desired_state_specification.md).

+## Continuous Delivery

+Merges on master will trigger deployments via [Travis](.travis.yml).

 ## Secret management

 The following environment variables have to be encrypted: